THartmanOfTheRedwoods/CIS18Sprint2025/README.md

 ## Famous Quotes

 * "They who can give up essential liberty to obtain a little temporary safety, deserve neither liberty nor safety." - Benjamin Franklin
-* "I came I saw I conquered." - Caeser
+* "I came I saw I conquered." - Ceaser
+* "I am your Father" - Darth Vader
 * "I am the ghoul of this Tokyo" - Ken Kaneki
 * “Be not afraid of growing slowly; be afraid only of standing still.” - Chinese Proverb
 * "this too shall pass-" - Rosa King Soloman